a-lurker/a-lurker.github.io/docs/openluup.md

 This assumes you installed openLuup at: /etc/cmh-ludl

-Create a bash script to run openLuup in the background:
+Create a bash script to run openLuup in the background.
+Note line endings matter in bash scripts.
+If using some other editor, make sure lines end with just a linefeed; ie not with a carriage return, linefeed:

 ```text
 $ sudo nano /etc/cmh-ludl/run_openLuup.sh